 Our universe has an "antiuniverse" twin on the other side of the Big Bang

 Our universe could be the mirror image of an antimatter universe extending backwards in time.
-(CREDIT: Creative Commons)
+(CREDIT: Getty Images)

 Our universe could be the mirror image of an antimatter universe extending backwards in time before the Big Bang.
 So claim physicists in Canada, who have devised a new cosmological model positing the existence of an “antiuniverse” which, paired to our own, preserves a fundamental rule of physics called CPT symmetry.
 The researchers still need to work out many details of their theory, but they say it naturally explains the existence of dark matter.